EpicGamesExt/raddebugger/README.md

   for asynchronously preparing data for memory visualization in the debugger.
 - `hash_store` (`HS_`): Implements a cache for general data blobs, keyed by a 128-bit hash of the data.
 Used as a general data store by other layers.
+- `lib_raddbg_markup` (`RADDBG_`): Standalone library for marking up user
+  programs to work with various features in the `raddbg` debugger.
+Does not depend on `base`, and can be independently relocated to other codebases.
+- `lib_raddbgi_cons` (`RADDBGIC_`): Standalone library for constructing RADDBGI
+  debug info data.
+Does not depend on `base`, and can be independently relocated to other codebases.
+- `lib_raddbgi_format` (`RADDBGI_`): Standalone library for defining the core
+  RADDBGI types and helper functions for reading and writing the RADDBGI debug info file format.
+Does not depend on `base`, and can be independently relocated to other codebases.
 - `metagen` (`MG_`): A metaprogram which is used to generate primarily code and data tables.
 Consumes Metadesk files, stored with the extension `.mdesk`, and generates C code which is then included by hand-written C code.
 Currently, it